 Research Framework

-Figure 2 illustrates the research framework of this study.
-The research can be divided into three parts.
+Figure 2 illustrates the research framework of this study, which consists of three parts.

-Firstly, according to the accident details included in the RCAC dataset, all the road junctions can be classified as safe, low-risk and high-risk.
+Firstly, according to the RCAC accident records , all the road junctions can be classified as safe, low-risk and high-risk.
 The classification is based on the spatial-temporal relationships between road accidents and junctions, and the accident severity.

 Secondly, the research searches the built environment information around road junctions from a broad context and summarises the information into four dimensions.
 A series of analysis skills and models are applied in the process, including the Geopandas-based spatial data processing, the space syntax segment model for road network analysis, and the U-net deep learning model for semantic segmentation and street view elements extraction.